Vita Dei Houses

 Vita Dei Houses are a ministry of the Confraternity of Penitents (CFP), a non profit, tax exempt 501c3 Catholic Lay Association of the faithful.
 Its members live a in their own homes a modified Rule of St Francis of Assisi for the laity, originally written in 1221..

-Vita Dei Houses provide low-cost housing and supportive programs for single Catholics who are discerning the call and will of God.
+Vita Dei Houses provide free and low-cost housing as well as supportive programs for single Catholics who are discerning the call and will of God.
 That may be a religious vocation or marriage or single life.
 It may be a career or change in life's direction, either planned or sudden.

 Vita Dei Houses are also home to Catholics desirous of living long-term in a peaceful, Catholic community.